Grow with Austin!

 When choosing a college, it’s not just about the programs or the cost; it’s about finding a place that inspires you, suits your needs, and enables you to grow.
-If you're interested in an affordable education with flexibility, a welcoming campus experience, and a vibrant community, Austin Community College just might be the perfect college for you.
+If you're interested in an affordable education with flexibility, a welcoming campus experience, and a vibrant community, Austin Community College in Austin just might be the perfect college for you.
 For many years, this public community college has been supporting student development across Central Texas, helping you take your first step towards a brighter future.

 Whether you want to explore the numerous Austin Community College programs or learn about what it’s like to study at its individual campus locations, we will cover plenty of useful information in this guide.
 You will find everything you need to know from Austin Community College admissions and tuition to scholarships and rankings, and student life, to what to expect daily as a student.
 Use this guide as your comprehensive resource and entry point to understanding everything the College offers.